PedroMiguel424/benjvi.github.io/_drafts/2021-08-05-kubernetes-benefits.markdown

 categories: [technology]
 ---

 Now that's is so popular, Kubernetes comes in for a lot of criticism in some crowds for being overly complicated and perhaps a distraction from the *real* business of making and running software.
 Much of this is unfair.
-It is true there is a certain amount of cargo-culting around it, but there are real benefits to having a platform to run apps on.
+It is true there is a certain amount of cargo-culting around it, but there are real and significant benefits to having a platform to run apps on.
 In particular, the affordances *Kubernetes* offers for running applications can be very helpful.

 I have a Kubernetes cluster running at home.
 In fact, that's where this blog is being served from.
-For self-hosting, it *is* a bit like using a sledgehammer to kill a fly - but *even at home*, Kubernetes does solve some real problems for me.
+For self-hosting, it *is* a bit like using a sledgehammer to kill a fly - but even at home, Kubernetes does solve some real problems for me.
 For deploying and running software, it makes some significant improvements on what came before.

 ## Run software on a group of computers